nikhilpktcr/nikhilpktcr/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nikhil P K
 ==================================================================================================================================

-Javascript Engineer | Nodejs Developer
+Javascript Full Stack Engineer
 --------------------------------------

-With nearly 6 years of experience in web development, my expertise lies primarily in backend development.
-I possess practical knowledge in utilizing ExpressJS, NodeJS, JavaScript, SQL, and ORM-based database management.
-My passion revolves around creating scalable and top-notch applications that cater to the requirements of contemporary users.
-I constantly maintain an enthusiasm for acquiring new knowledge and staying updated with the latest technologies and methodologies in the web development realm.
-I strongly believe in the power of collaboration and teamwork to achieve exceptional outcomes.
-Moreover, I am dedicated to crafting user-friendly and efficient applications.
+Professional with 6+ years of experience in software engineering and application development.
+Expertise in Javascript and its technologies, implementation, integration and deployment of full stack applications

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nikhil.pk.connect@gmail.com](mailto:nikhil.pk.connect@gmail.com)
-* 🧠  I'm learning Reactjs
+* 🧠  I'm learning Nextjs , python
-* 🤝  I'm open to collaborating on Backend Projects | Beginner Level Frontend Projects
+* 🤝  I'm open to collaborating on fullstack project
 * ⚡  Practice makes PERFECT!!

 ### Skills